K32n31-P4n1c/Git-Commands/README.md

 - git push [alias][branch]			( Uploads all local branch commits to GitHub )

 - git pull [ Remotename ] [master]		( Downloads bookmark history and incorporates changes )

-git checkout -- FILENAME				( Blow away all changes since last commit ) git reset SHA						( RCan be used to reset to a previous commit in your commit history., need jst frst 7digits )